its-webhosting/umich-oidc-login/umich-oidc-login/README.txt

 1. (Recommended but not required) Install the [WordPress Native PHP Sessions](https://wordpress.org/plugins/wp-native-php-sessions/) plugin from the WordPress.org plugin repository or by uploading the files to your web server.
 For details, see [How to Install a WordPress Plugin](https://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/). **UMich OIDC Login strongly recommends using the WordPress Native PHP Sessions plugin to prevent conflicts with other WordPress plugins that also use PHP sessions, and to ensure correct operation when the site resides on multiple web servers.**
 1. Install UMich OIDC Login from the WordPress.org plugin repository or by uploading the files to your web server.
 1. Activate both the WordPress Native PHP Sessions and the UMich OIDC Login plugins through the 'Plugins' menu in WordPress.
-1. Under the Settings menu in WordPress, navigate to "UMich OIDC Login" and thenclick on the "OIDC" tab.
+1. Under the Settings menu in WordPress, navigate to "UMich OIDC Login" and then click on the "OIDC" tab.
 Make a note of the Redirect URI value for use when registering an OIDC client for your WordPress site.
 1. Register an OIDC client for your WordPress site.
 On the OIDC tab of the UMich OIDC Login settings page, fill in the information you got when registering your client.
 At a minimum, this will be the Identity Provider URL, Client ID, and Client Secret.
 Click the "Save Changes button".
 1. You can now use the settings on the General tab to control access to the website, as well as login and logout behavior.
 You can restrict access to individual posts and pages by editing them and changing their document settings.
 You can also use shortcodes from the Shortcodes tab in your theme and/or website content.
 Adding the following shortcodes to your theme will display a greeting and a login/logout button.